 There are five Service Academies; Air Force (USAFA), Naval (USNA), Military (USMA), Merchant Marine (USMMA), and Coast Guard (USCGA).
 Nominations are required for all with the exception of the United States Coast Guard Academy.
 Those appointments are made on the basis of an annual nationwide competition.

-As far as the USAFA, USNA, and USMA are concerned, there are various nomination authorities, with each eligible young person being able to apply to both United States Senators from the applicant's state, his or her United States Representative, and the Vice President (if qualified).
-The other nomination categories are military-affiliated.
-With respect to the Congressional category, each Representative and each Senator is allowed to have at each of those academies at any one time five persons charged to his or her quota.
+As far as the USAFA, USNA, and USMA are concerned, there are various nomination authorities, with each eligible young person being able to apply to both United States Senators from their legally domiciled state, his or her United States Representative, and the Vice President (if qualified), or Presidential (if qualified).
+The other nomination categories are military or Academy affiliated.

 There are three methods of nominating, and I use the competitive method.
-For each vacancy, ten nominations may be made on a strictly competitive basis.
+For each vacancy (or open slot), ten nominations may be made on a strictly competitive basis.
 The competitive method provides that the nominees compete among themselves for final appointments.
 Final appointments are determined by admission authorities.
-They take into consideration a nominee's academic record, extracurricular and athletic activities, physical aptitude, ACT and/or SAT scores, leadership ability and medical qualifications.
-Such facets of an applicant's record are also considered during the nomination selection process.
-No person will be offered admission if he or she does not meet the physical standards of the Academy unless awarded a medical waiver.
-As competition for a nomination and appointment is very intense, it is wise for all interested persons to apply through all sources for which they are eligible and for all Academies in which they have a real interest.
-An individual may be nominated by more than one nominating authority and/or to more than one Academy.
-With regard to the U.S. Merchant Marine Academy, the locality boundary for nomination by a Representative is the state in which the District lies rather than just the District itself.
+Just as I take into account when determining my nominee choices, the U.S. Service Academy Admission Offices take into consideration a nominee's academic record, extracurricular and athletic activities, physical aptitude, ACT and/or SAT scores, leadership ability and medical qualifications.
+Also, no person will be offered admission if he or she does not meet the physical standards of the Academy or has a medical condition that disqualifies them from attending.
+In certain cases, a medical waiver is requested by the Academy – not by the Congressional Representative.
+As competition for a nomination and then for an appointment is very intense, it is wise for all interested persons to apply through all sources for which they are eligible and for all Academies in which they have a real interest.
+This can increase your odds or chances to receive a nomination and a possible appointment.
+An individual may be nominated by more than one nominating authority and/or to more than one Academy by various sources.
+As stated previously, the U.S. Merchant Marine Academy is different in that the locality boundary for nomination by a Representative is the state in which the District lies rather than just the District itself.
 Each Representative may nominate ten candidates per vacancy each year to compete for admission.

 For more information about each of the United States Service Academies, please visit the official websites listed below: